ibm-cloud-docs/power-iaas/troubleshoot-snapshot.md

 2. `recreatevg -y copyvg hdisk2`
 3. `mount /fs/<original-mount-point>`

 In this example, `hdisk2` refers to the cloned volume name and `copyvg` is the name to be given to the newly created volume group.
 The `recreatevg` command creates a new file system with the same name as the original but in the `/fs` path.
-For more information, see "Section B" under [Possible Cause and Solution 2: The Disks Are Copies of Each Other](https://www.ibm.com/support/pages/resolving-lvm-and-hard-disk-pvid-issues){: new_window}{: external}.
+For more information, see "Section B" under [Possible Cause and Solution 2: The Disks Are Copies of Each Other](https://www.ibm.com/support/pages/resolving-lvm-and-hard-disk-pvid-issues){: external}.